SeansGravy/Yo/README.md

 - Use `yo chat verify --debug` to inspect the raw JSON payload returned by the API for deeper diagnostics.
 - New metrics `chat_live_success_rate` and `chat_tokens_avg` surface in `yo metrics summarize` and `yo analytics report`, allowing CI and dashboards to alert whenever live replies dip below the expected success threshold.
 - `yo health stream --host 127.0.0.1 --port 8000` exercises the WebSocket path end-to-end, failing fast if no tokens arrive within 10 seconds.

+## Codex Task Lifecycle

+After v0.6.0.0, drop new Markdown task cards into `/tasks/active/`.
+Run `.` in VS Code or Atlas to have Codex scan, execute, append results, and archive tasks automatically.

 ## 🔐 Signature & Clone Verification